offsoc/kolab/meet/README.md

 * On the kolabmeet server you can connect to the server by executing connect.js, which allows to inspect the internal state.
 * The browser won't allow a ws: connection from a https:// site, but only chrome will tell you about it.
 * If in question, restart your browser.
 Sometimes things suddenly start working again.
+* Access to media (webcam and microphone) only works on https or localhost sites (secure context).
+Otherwise the client side will start to break.
+* 127.0.0.1 as webrtc listening host may not work for a local webrtc setup (and will not give you any warnings about it either).
+See also firefoxes media.peerconnection.ice.* config options.
+Use a local interfaces ip instead.

 ## Scalability